RMS Empress of Scotland (1905)

 RMS Empress of Scotland, originally SS Kaiserin Auguste Victoria, was an ocean liner built in 1905–1906 by Vulcan AG shipyard in Stettin (now Szczecin, Poland) for the Hamburg America Line.
 The ship regularly sailed between Hamburg and New York City until the outbreak of war in Europe in 1914.
 At the end of hostilities, re-flagged as USS Kaiserin Auguste Victoria, she transported American troops from Europe to the United States.
 For a brief time Cunard sailed the re-flagged ship between Liverpool and New York.

 The ship was refitted for Canadian Pacific Steamships (CP) and in 1921, she was renamed Empress of Scotland—the first of two CP ships to bear that name.

 The vessel ended service in 1930 and was sold for scrap.
 During the demolition of the ship, the vessel caught fire, broke in two and sank.
 The hulls were raised and scrapped.

 Service history

 Kaiserin Auguste Victoria was built by AG Vulcan Stettin in Stettin on the Baltic in 1905–1906.
 The new ship was ordered by the expanding Hamburg America Line.
-At 24,000 plus tons she was the largest passenger liner in the world from 1905 to 1907 until the advent of Cunard's Lusitania.
+At 24,581 GRT, she was the largest passenger liner in the world from 1905 to 1907 until the advent of Cunard's Lusitania.

 When the keel was laid down as "Ship #264," this vessel was intended to be named SS Europa; she was to have been a sister ship to SS Amerika which was being built by Harland and Wolff in Belfast during the same period.
 At the time of her launching on 29 August 1905, her only peer in size was the slightly smaller Amerika which had been launched days earlier.

 German Empress Augusta Victoria of Schleswig-Holstein permitted the vessel to be named after her and participated in the launching ceremonies.